positively-charged/bcc/doc/details.md

 __NOTE:__ At this time, due to lack of support for non-function references in the game engine, references to arrays and structure variables have the following restrictions:

 * Only references to _private_ arrays and structure variables can be assigned to variables and passed to functions.
-* Array and structure variable references cannot be shared between libraries.
+* References to arrays and structure variables cannot be shared between libraries.
 That means you cannot pass an array reference to another library, and you cannot use an array reference in, or returned from, another library.

 <h4>Array references</h4>